What to Know about the Employee Retention Tax Credit (ERC) Updates for 2021

 The Employee Retention Tax Credit (ERC) first began in March 2020 under the CARES Act to incentivize employers to keep employees on payroll through the pandemic.
-Since then, The Relief Act of December 2020, the Consolidated Appropriations Act, the American Rescue Plan Act of 2021 (ARPA), and the Infrastructure Investment and Jobs Act have made several changes to the ERC, some of which were retroactive for 2020 while others apply only to 2021.
-Here’s everything you should know about updates to the ERC for 2021.
+Since then, The Relief Act of December 2020, the Consolidated Appropriations Act, the American Rescue Plan Act of 2021 (ARPA), and the Infrastructure Investment and Jobs Act have made several changes to the ERC, some of which were retroactive for 2020, while others apply only to 2021.
+Here’s everything you should know about the ERC and what to look for in 2023.

-How does the Employee Retention Tax Credit work in 2021?
+How does the Employee Retention Tax Credit work?

-Employers were allowed to take advantage of the credit immediately simply by reducing their employment tax deposits.
-Small employers were allowed to claim the refund each quarter using Form 7200.
+Employers were allowed to take advantage of the credit immediately by reducing their employment tax deposits.
+Small employers were allowed to claim a refund each quarter using Form 7200.
 This means many of your clients may have already seen the benefit of all or part of the ERC.
-At the time of tax filing, ERC should be reported on Form 941.
+At the time of tax filing, ERC should be reported on Form 941

 What calendar quarters does the ERC apply to?

-Only “recovery startup business” – businesses that were started after February 15, 2020 and have fewer than $1 million in annual gross receipts – can still claim up to $50,000 of ERC for the fourth quarter of the year.
+Only a “recovery startup business” – businesses that were started after February 15, 2020, and have fewer than $1 million in annual gross receipts – can still claim up to $50,000 of ERC for the fourth quarter of the year.

 Which employers qualify for the Employee Retention Tax Credit in 2021?

-Eligibility for the ERC changed slightly in 2021, and employers must meet one of two qualifications to prove that their business has been impacted by COVID-19:
+Eligibility for the ERC changed slightly in 2021, and employers must meet one of the following qualifications to prove that their business was impacted by COVID-19:

-• Their business must have been fully or partially restricted because of governmental orders surrounding COVID-19 (such as orders that limited travel, group gatherings, and capacity in certain businesses), OR
+• Their business must have sustained a full or partial restriction due to governmental orders surrounding COVID-19 (such as orders that limited travel, group gatherings, and capacity in certain businesses) during 2020 or the first three quarters of 2021(tax-exempt companies and colleges and universities whose principal purpose is to provide medical care qualify), OR

-• They must show that their gross receipts during a quarter declined by at least 20% compared to the same quarter in 2019 or the quarter immediately preceding it (employers that didn’t exist in 2019 can use 2020 quarters).
+• They must show that their gross receipts during a quarter declined by at least 10% compared to the same quarter in 2019 or the quarter immediately preceding it (employers that didn’t exist in 2019 can use 2020 quarters)

 Updates to Qualified Wages